tvdboom/ATOM/docs_sources/api/nlp/vectorizer.md

 Transform the corpus into meaningful vectors of numbers.
 The transformation is applied on the column named `corpus`.
 If there is no column with that name, an exception is raised.
-The transformed columns are returned in sparse format only if all provided columns (except `corpus`) are sparse.
+The transformed columns are named after the word they are embedding (if the column is already present in the provided dataset, `_[strategy]` is added behind the name), and returned in sparse format only if all provided columns (except `corpus`) are sparse.
 This class can be accessed from atom through the [vectorize](../../ATOM/atomclassifier/#vectorize) method.
 Read more in the [user guide](../../../user_guide/nlp/#vectorization).